Floe-dev/floe/README.md

 > ℹ️ Floe is currently in alpha.
 You will probably experience bugs, and in the interest of moving quickly I may introduce breaking changes.

-## About
+## Features

-Floe helps you create markdown-based content for your product release (changelogs, docs, and blogs), and provision it with dynamic features like reactions.
-In the near future, Floe will help you announce that content and get feedback.
+- ✅ Write changelogs, blogs, and docs (coming soon) in [Markdoc](https://markdoc.dev/)
+- ✅ Git-backed
+- ✅ Open source
+- ✅ Reactions
+- ✅ Multi-repo support (co-locate content with code)
+- ✅ React Primitives
+- 🔜 Feedback forms
+- 🔜 Emails
+- 🔜 Slack integration
+- 🔜 AI writer
+- 🔜 Analytics

 Check out the [Roadmap](https://floe.canny.io/feature-requests/p/docs-support) for more.

 Examples: